 When introducing an independent clause, use as.
 (An independent clause is a group of words with both a subject and a predicate, and it can stand alone; I’ll talk more about the different types of clauses in another post.)
 When introducing nouns or noun clauses or phrases, use like.

-In the above sentence, he loves his friends is a clause: the subject is he and the predicate (the simple verb with all of its accoutrements) is loves his friends.
+In the above sentence b, he loves his friends is an independent clause: the subject is he and the predicate (the simple verb with all of its accoutrements) is loves his friends.
 (The simple verb is just loves.)

 SpongeBob feels like a soggy, squishy sponge.
 Here, we use like because we’re just introducing the noun phrase soggy, squishy sponge.